aszona/another-go/README.md

 # another-go
 learning how to use this
-I am guessing that sooner or later I will actually learn how to use git-hub.
+I am guessing that sooner or later I'll actually learn how to use git-hub.

-Why are all these lines running together?
+Why are lines running together?

 Now I added a second line feed.